Excitable quantum systems: the bosonic avalanche laser

+To realize the cascaded lasing process in the microwave regime, we consider a superconducting circuit as outlined in Fig.~\ref{fig:circuit}(a).
+In this circuit, the extended cavity mode (shaded in green) as well as the individual ladder modes (shaded in blue) are represented by quantized $LC$ resonators with frequencies $\omega_c$ and $\omega_p$ in the microwave regime.
+To induce the targeted nonlinear dissipation processes, each pair of neighboring ladder modes is coupled to the cavity and an additional dissipative waste mode (shaded in orange), with frequency $\omega_b$ and annihilation operator $b_p$, through a nonlinear Josephson coupler.
+This coupling element generates interaction terms at all orders between the various modes.
+Here we are interested in fourth-order contributions of the form

-which involves an additional dissipative waste mode (shaded in red) with frequency $\omega_{b}$ and annihilation operator $b_{p}$.
-Photons created in this mode quickly decay with a rate $\kappa_b\gg g$ and can thus be adiabatically eliminated to obtain the incoherent hopping terms in Eq.~\eqref{eq:Lindblad} with a rate $\Gamma\simeq 4g^2/\kappa_b$.
-In superconducting circuits, multi-photon interactions as in Eq.~\eqref{eq:Vfourphoton} appear naturally in nonlinear Josephson junctions, and can be selected among other contributions by enforcing the resonance condition $\omega_p-\omega_{p+1}+\omega_{b}+ \omega_c=\omega_{e}$, where $\omega_{e}$ is the modulation frequency of an externally applied magnetic flux.
+which can be selected among other fourth-order and lower-order terms by driving the system with an externally applied magnetic flux at a frequency $\omega_e=\omega_p-\omega_{p+1}+\omega_{b}+ \omega_c$.
+This coupling generates the process $ \aop_p\adag_{p+1}\cop^\dag$ that we are interested in, plus the creation of an additional excitation in the waste mode.
+Photons created in this mode quickly decay with a rate $\kappa_b\gg g$, and can thus be adiabatically eliminated to obtain the incoherent hopping terms in Eq.~\eqref{eq:Lindblad}, with a rate $\Gamma\simeq 4g^2/\kappa_b$.
+The full model is then achieved by repeating this unit cell in a chain configuration.

-In End Matter we present a more detailed analysis of this circuit and the conditions that are required to obtain Eq.~\eqref{eq:Lindblad}.
-This analysis shows that for state-of-the-art experimental parameters, the realization of a microwave avalanche laser with $N=5-10$ ladder modes and a hopping rate of $\Gamma/(2\pi)\approx 100$ kHz can be achieved.
-This rate exceeds the intrinsic loss rate $\kappa_0/(2\pi)= 10-100$ kHz of high-Q microwave resonators~\cite{Frunzio2005,Reagor2013,Somoroff2023}f, such that individual photons can still hop through the ladder of ladder modes, before they decay.
-For these conditions, we simulate the population of the cavity mode under the assumption that the first ladder mode is initialized with a well-defined number of photons, $n_1=1,\dots,5$.
-In Fig.~\ref{fig:circuit}(b) and (c) we plot individual trajectories of $n_c(t)$ as well as a histogram of the integrated output signal, $n_{\rm out}= \int_0^T dt \, I_c(t)$, where $I_c(t)$ is the photon current emitted by the cavity.
-We see that the initial photon-number states are both amplified and separated according to the initial state.
-Therefore, when combined with a regular microwave amplifier, capable of resolving those amplified wavepackets, this device realizes a number-resolved detector for microwave photons.
+Following this general approach, we present in Appendix~\ref{app:Implementation} a more detailed discussion of the individual circuit elements and the main assumptions that are necessary to arrive at the process given in Eq.~\eqref{eq:Vfourphoton} and the resulting master equation in Eq.~\eqref{eq:Lindblad}.
+This analysis shows that, for state-of-the-art experimental parameters, the realization of a bosonic avalanche laser with $N=5-10$ ladder modes and a hopping rate of $\Gamma/(2\pi)\approx 100$ kHz can be achieved.
+This rate exceeds the intrinsic loss rate $\kappa_0/(2\pi)= 10-100$ kHz of high-Q microwave resonators~\cite{Frunzio2005,Reagor2013,Somoroff2023}, such that individual photons can still hop through the whole ladder before they decay.